Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: EVALUATION

 \subsection{Effect of Parameter Perturbation}

-We analyze the effects of perturbing the frequency-independent parameters $\theta_{\textrm{FI}}$ on the loss landscape, following the method presented in Sec.~\ref{subsec:parameters_perturbation} and under the \textit{noise-aware} condition at 10~dB SNR.
-The objective of this experiment is to analyze the sensitivity of the losses to isolated parametric perturbations, under the assumption that these results generalize to combined perturbations, as would occur in joint gradient-based optimization of both $\theta_{\mat{\Gamma}}$ and $\theta_\textrm{FI}$.
+We analyze the effects of perturbing the frequency-independent parameters $\theta_{\textrm{FI}}$ on the loss profile, following the method presented in Sec.~\ref{subsec:parameters_perturbation} and under the noise-aware condition at 10~dB SNR.
+The objective of this experiment is to analyze the sensitivity of the loss function to isolated parametric perturbations and to identify the parameters that cause the largest deviations from the minimum.